thezawzaw/gitops-k8s-handbook/docs/README.md

     targetRevision: main
 ```

-That means Argo CD deploys the Podinfo Helm chart `helm/podinfo-app` using the Git repository.
-Make sure you have your GitOps repository's `repoURL`, `targetRevision` (branch name), and `path`.
+That means Argo CD deploys the Podinfo Helm Chart (`helm/podinfo-app`) using the Git repository.
+Make sure you set your GitOps repository's `repoURL`, `targetRevision` (branch name), and `path`.

-You will learn how to create Argo CD applications to deploy the Helm Chars or plain YAML manifests.
+In the next section, you will learn how to create Argo CD applications using the Argo CD Web UI to deploy the Helm Charts and plain YAML manifests.

 ### Deploying the Podinfo Helm Chart with Argo CD